 General Settings

-The TrueNAS General Settings provide options to configure support, the graphic user interface (GUI), UI and keyboard languages, NTP time servers, and system email.
+The TrueNAS General Settings provide options to configure support, file a ticket or provide feedback on the UI or a feature, download a system debug, configure a graphic user interface (GUI), set UI and keyboard languages, and add system email.

 General Settings Screen